Chapter 12 Connect RStudio to Git and GitHub

 - Click “Create Project”.

-README.md file that we created on GitHub in the previous step.
+README.md file from GitHub.
 Look in RStudio’s file browser pane for the

 From RStudio, modify the